kristinapototska/translations-app/FIELD_REMOVAL_UPDATE.md

 ✅ **Implementation Updated**

-The code now uses the new API's `deleteTranslations` for basic field removals, ensuring consistency with the update strategy.
+The code now uses the new API's `deleteTranslations` for:
+- ✅ Basic field removals (PRODUCTS resource type)
+- ✅ Custom field removals (PRODUCT_CUSTOM_FIELDS resource type)

+This ensures consistency: if fields are updated via the new API, removals also use the new API.